Tutorial: Configure Bastion and connect to a Windows VM through a browser

 - Enter the name of your resource group for TYPE THE RESOURCE GROUP NAME: and select Delete.

-In this tutorial, you created a Bastion host and associated it to a virtual network, then connected to a Windows VM.
+In this tutorial, you created a Bastion host and associated it to a virtual network.
+You then removed the public IP address from a VM and connected to it.
 You may choose to use Network Security Groups with your Azure Bastion subnet.
 To do so, see: